Ampletracks/Ampletracks/INSTALL.md

   but there is nothing to stop this being the server you plan to install Ampletracks onto.
   See https://docs.ansible.com/ansible/latest/installation_guide/index.html

-- Git installed on the same machine as you installed Ansible on See https://git-scm.com/downloads
+- Git installed on the same machine as you installed Ansible on.
+  See https://git-scm.com/downloads

 - A server running Debian 11 or Debian 10.